houssamyassin/houssamyassin.github.io/Research.md

 </center>

-However the ocean does not have constant density stratification.
-Indeed, the density stratification in the ocean is depth-dependent and varies strongly with season.
-In my dissertation, I generalize the theory to account for the vertically variable density stratification.
-The difference between summertime and wintertime turbulence is striking.
+However the ocean does not have a constant density stratification.
+Indeed, the ocean's density stratification is not only depth-dependent but seasonal as well.
+As a consequence, the theory developed in [Blumen (1978)](https://doi.org/10.1175/1520-0469(1978)035<0774:UPVFPI>2.0.CO;2) and [Held et al. (1995)](https://doi.org/10.1017/S0022112095000012) is only relevant at horizontal scales smaller than 10 km in the mid-latitude open ocean.
+At larger scales, the ocean's density stratification must be taken into account.
+In my dissertation, I generalize the theory to account for vertically variable density stratification.
+The resulting difference between summertime and wintertime turbulence is striking.

 In summer, the turbulence is diffuse and highly local in space:
 <center>